Birding Tour Australia: Northern Territory – Alice Springs and Uluru Birding

 Overview

-This Alice Springs birding tour started in Alice Springs on the 6th of October 2023 and ended back there on the 11th of October 2023.
+This Alice Spring birding tour started in the town of Alice Springs on the 20th of September 2025 and ended back there on the 25th of September 2025.
 This short bird tour focused on birding around Alice Springs but ventured further afield to Uluru-Kata Tjuta National Park; this area is included on the UNESCO World Heritage List for its natural and cultural values.
-We visited the spectacular Uluru (formerly known as Ayers Rock) as well as Erldunda, the geographical center of Australia!
+We visited both spectacular rock formations, as well as calling in to Erldunda, the geographical center of Australia!

 Detailed Report